steelsofliquid/opensteelos/README.md

 Right now, it's quite basic.
 If I do get into college (sorry to any admissions director or employer who may have been exposed to the more profane parts of my voacbularity), I would bet good money that I'll take courses related to computer science and engineering, which, of course, includes OSes.
 Honestly, I'm hot among colleges and I've got my eyes deadset on one.
 And even still, I have a college textbook on OSes, so I could learn many things from that.

 But, I do have some stuff to learn from the tutorial still, so, for the provisional future, here's some stuff:
- - Disabling the mediocre mouse driver by default (OpenSteel/OS will be a text-based OS for now, but it'll get a beautiful GUI in the future if I ever get that far)
  - Adding basic C/C++ library functions (namely for strings and memory)
  - Network card drivers
  - HDD support